 Bramley Fall Woods was one of the biggest Quarries in Leeds.
 Stone from the site dates back to the 12th century.
 Part of Newlay Hall still remains (the gable end) in the woods, you just need to fight your way through the undergrowth to get to it.
 This was a mansion house that the land owner resided in.

 Stone from the Bramley Fall Woods quarry has contributed to some of the most grandiose builds in the city, including: Leeds Town Hall, Kirkstall Abbey and the Corn Exchange.
 And stone from the quarry was shipped as far as the Isle of Man for construction.

-There are no toilets on site but both the Abbey Inn and Acorn Inn make for an ideal refreshment and restroom break.
-Both are on the Pollard Lane side at opposite ends of the woods.
-Bins are found on site.
+There are no toilets on site but the Abbey Inn makes for an ideal refreshment and restroom break.
+It is located on Pollard Lane side at the far end of the wood.